akvk1712/astrd-spctra/README.md

 My journey in this project sets the stage for future research and exploration in the captivating realm of asteroid taxonomy and spectral classification.
 As I move forward, my focus will revolve around refining the unsupervised clustering analysis with autoencoders to unearth even more intricate structures within the data.
 Additionally, I am committed to expanding the dataset and exploring advanced machine learning models to further elevate classification accuracy.

 In conclusion, this project signifies a significant stride in the classification and analysis of asteroid taxonomy spectra.
 It represents my enduring commitment to contributing valuable insights to the captivating fields of planetary science and astronomy.
+Quite a special niche here combining the mysteries of astronomy and machine learning to fuel the drive for humanity.
+Thanks to Astroniz i was able to tap into this and help me take inspiration from his videos.